Home Health Aide Program Description

 This program provides a comprehensive overview of the home health aide profession with instruction in all areas of client care and communication.

-With full-time study, you’ll be certification-ready in just 4 months.
-But in case you need a less-intense timeline, we give you 12 months to finish the program.
+With focus and effort, you could be certification-ready in as little as 7 months.
+But in case you need a less-intense timeline, we give you 12 months to finish the program.†

 CareerStep programs are made to accommodate hectic schedules.
 You can train whenever and wherever works best for you—at home, at lunch, at midnight, you name it.
 Study at your own pace, and hit us up anytime you need help.